 You can definitely buy an amazing toddler learning poster kit like one here if drawing and crafts are not your thing, or you can take some time out and do it yourself.

 I have to say with these learning boards in general, my child really grew an interest for what he was learning and developed an awesome love of learning new concepts at a young age.
+If you want more ideas for activities, check out my preschool learning activity post.
 Learning toys can be great as well so make sure you check out my 2020 list of keep toddlers busy toddler learning toys as well.

 So here are my steps on how to start a home-made learning poster: